Pompeia Plotina: Early life

-Plotina was raised in Tejada la Vieja (Escacena del Campo) in the province of Hispania.
-She was possibly born in Nemausus (Nîmes) during the reign of Roman Emperor Nero (r.
+Plotina was raised in Tejada la Vieja (Escacena del Campo) in the province of Hispania (modern Spain).
+She was possibly born in Nemausus (Nîmes) (southern France) during the reign of the Roman Emperor Nero (r.
 54–68), however she could have been born in the 70s.

 She was the daughter of Lucius Pompeius.
 Another woman from Nemausus named Pompeia L. f.
-Marullina may have been her relative.
-Historian Christian Settipani believe they could be sisters.
-Based on her cognomen Plotina there has been some speculated that her mother was named "Plotia" or similar.
-The finding of an inscription in Pompei naming a woman named Ulpia Plotina has led to speculation that she and Trajan were related.
-Not a lot is known about Plotina's early life.
+Marullina may have been her relative; historian Christian Settipani proposed that they may have been sisters.
+Based on her cognomen Plotina her mother may have been named Plotia or similar.
+In Pompeii an inscription names an Ulpia Plotina, leading to the idea that Pompeia Plotina and Trajan were related.
+Little is known about Plotina's early life.

 Marriage and life as Empress

-Trajan married her before his accession and, although a happy marriage, they had no known children.
+Trajan married Plotina before he became emperor, and their marriage was happy; they had no known children.

 Upon entering the imperial palace following Trajan's ascension, Plotina is said to have turned to those watching her and carefully announced, "I enter here the kind of woman I would like to be when I depart."
-It was through acts like this she sought to dispel the bad taste of domestic strife that had characterized the reign of Domitian as well as the Julio-Claudian dynasty, where she acted like a traditional Roman matron, and was associated with chaste goddesses like Vesta, the guardian of Rome's sacred fire, and Minerva, goddess of war and wisdom.
+She sought to dispel the memories of the domestic strife that had plagued the reign of Domitian and the Julio-Claudian dynasty.
+Plotina behaved in the manner of a traditional Roman matron, and she was associated with chaste goddesses such as Vesta (the guardian of Rome's sacred fire) and Minerva (goddess of war and wisdom).
 In 100, Trajan awarded her with the title of Augusta, but she did not accept the title until 105.
-Plotina did not appear also on the coinage until 112.
+Plotina did not appear on coinage until 112.

-When the future emperor Hadrian and his sister lost their parents at 10 or 11 years old, Trajan and the Roman officer Publius Acilius Attianus became their guardians; Hadrian was a first cousin once removed to Trajan (Trajan's father and Hadrian's paternal grandmother were siblings).
-Plotina was the matchmaker between Hadrian and his future wife Vibia Sabina.
+When the future emperor Hadrian and his sister were 10 or 11 years old, they lost their parents.
+Trajan and the Roman officer Publius Acilius Attianus became the children's guardians.
+Hadrian was a first cousin-once-removed to Trajan (Trajan's father and Hadrian's paternal grandmother were siblings).
+Plotina matched Hadrian with his future wife Vibia Sabina.